HMS Stirling Castle (M01)

 HMS Stirling Castle (formerly RFA Stirling Castle) is a ship of the Royal Navy.
 Originally acquired by the Royal Fleet Auxiliary (RFA), the ship was transferred to, and commissioned by, the Royal Navy in July 2025.
-After being acquired for the RFA in 2023, the ship entered drydock at HMNB Devonport for modification into a trials platform for autonomous minehunting systems that are to operate from a larger mother ship.
-The ship was formerly named MV Island Crown, and used as an offshore supply vessel operated by Island Offshore.
+After being acquired for the RFA in 2023, the ship entered drydock at HMNB Devonport, Plymouth for modification into a trials platform for autonomous minehunting systems that are to operate from a larger mother ship.
+The ship was formerly named Island Crown, and used as an offshore supply vessel operated by Island Offshore.
 The vessel was sold to the Ministry of Defence in January 2023 for £40 million.